-Therefore, he deduces that Latin America has the fundamental challenge of significantly reducing the huge income gap per inhabitant with respect to the more developed countries in order to advance productivity levels.
+Therefore, he deduces that Latin America has the fundamental challenge of significantly reducing the huge income gap per inhabitant concerning the more developed countries to advance productivity levels.

-The CAF estimated in 2014 that Latin America, for example, had a level of per capita income of around 26% with respect to the United States and argued that the progress reported has been insufficient in the last 50 years, when the Gross Domestic Product per capita, on average, it was 19%.
+The CAF estimated in 2014 that Latin America, for example, had a level of per capita income of around 26% for the United States and argued that the progress report has been insufficient in the last 50 years, when the Gross Domestic Product per capita, on average, it was 19%.

 In this context, according to Manuel Toledo, senior economist at CAF's Macroeconomic Studies Department, Panama also showed little significant progress, going from a per capita income of 16% to 38% in 2014, relative to the United States.